hai-h-nguyen/Hierarchical-Actor-Critic-Pytorch/README.md

 This is the repo that reproduce the results for continuous control domains presented in the paper "Learning Multi-Level Hierarchies with Hindsight" (ICLR 2019) in Pytorch.
 Original repo in Tensorflow is at https://github.com/andrew-j-levy/Hierarchical-Actor-Critc-HAC-.
 The repo is inspired from "https://github.com/nikhilbarhate99/Hierarchical-Actor-Critic-HAC-PyTorch".
-The difference is that I use the domains (Ant-Four-Room, Ant-Reacher, UR5-Reacher, Inverted-Pendulum) in the original paper, while the other repo does not (it uses two custom and simpler domains).
+The difference is that I use the domains (Ant-Four-Room, Ant-Reacher, UR5-Reacher, Inverted-Pendulum) in the original paper, while the other repo does not (it uses two custom and simpler domains - one of them is included in this repo as well).

 ### Setup
 - Install `pip3 install -e .`